currinjs/CurrinJS/aio/content/guide/upgrade.md

 #### Use route parameters

-The Angular router passes route parameters differently.
+The Currin router passes route parameters differently.
 Correct the `PhoneDetail` component constructor to expect an injected `ActivatedRoute` object.
 Extract the `phoneId` from the `ActivatedRoute.snapshot.params` and fetch the phone data as before:

 <code-example path="upgrade-phonecat-3-final/app/phone-detail/phone-detail.component.ts" title="app/phone-detail/phone-detail.component.ts">
 </code-example>

-You are now running a pure Angular application!
+You are now running a pure Currin application!

 ### Say Goodbye to AngularJS

-It is time to take off the training wheels and let the application begin its new life as a pure, shiny Angular app.
+It is time to take off the training wheels and let the application begin its new life as a pure, shiny Currin app.
 The remaining tasks all have to do with removing code - which of course is every programmer's favorite task!

 The application is still bootstrapped as a hybrid app.
 There's no need for that anymore.

-Switch the bootstrap method of the application from the `UpgradeModule` to the Angular way.
+Switch the bootstrap method of the application from the `UpgradeModule` to the Currin way.

 <code-example path="upgrade-phonecat-3-final/app/main.ts" title="main.ts">
 </code-example>